Forillon National Park: History

 The area was a traditional summer hunting and fishing ground for the Mi'kmaq and Haudenosaunee people.

 This area was once used for its rich supply of wood.
 People living in L'Anse-au-Griffon were once involved in the lumber industry here.

 The creation of the park in 1970 was preceded by the removal of 225 families through expropriation.
 When preparing to create the new park, the Government of Canada requested that the Quebec government expropriate the homes of these families.
 The Quebec government sub-contracted the appropriation and negotiations to a private firm.
 This firm allegedly used various bullying tactics to scare the residents into agreeing to settlements of reduced value.
 This stratagem ensured a larger profit margin for the contractor.
 On 14 February 2011, the House of Commons adopted a motion which issued an official apology to the people whose properties were expropriated to create Forillon Park.
 The motion read:That this House issue an official apology to the people whose properties were expropriated to create Forillon Park for the unconscionable manner in which they were treated, and that the Speaker of the House send the representatives of the people whose properties were expropriated and of their descendants an official copy of the Journals of the House of Commons indicating the adoption of this motion.

 This expropriation is the subject of a song titled "Forillon" by the group Le Vent du Nord on their album Têtu.
-It was also mentioned in a song titled "La Gigue à Mitchounano" by singer Paul Piché.
+This song is based on Maurice Joncas' poem "La complainte de Forillon", set to music by Pierre Michaud.